-Learn more about sponsoring an article (with backlinks to a business website or blog) by emailing us at email@example.com.
+Learn more about sponsoring an article (with backlinks to a business website or blog) by emailing me at marketing[at]mikkegoes.com.

-MikkeGoes.com is accepting guest posts aimed beginner and intermediate-level readers interested in coding, web development, and freelancing.
+Your guest post should be aimed at beginner and intermediate-level readers interested in coding, web development, web design, and freelancing.

-Your guest post needs to help our readers teach themselves more about:
+Your content should help my readers teach themselves more about: